Nirmitee.io

 If you are building or extending an EHR product that handles prescriptions, here is the practical checklist:

-- Treat EPCS as a separate workstream.
-The DEA requirements add cryptographic signing, identity proofing, and audit infrastructure that affects your entire security architecture.
+3. Treat EPCS as a separate workstream.
+The DEA requirements add cryptographic signing, identity proofing, and audit infrastructure that affect your entire security architecture.
 Evaluate build-vs-buy carefully.

 Building the Bridge